 - No bolts, screws, nails or tacks or any adhesive fastenings shall be used to fix anything to the wall or for any other purpose.

 - No article of any inflammable or explosive character or any article producing an offensive smell or any oil, electric, gas or other engine shall be brought into the accommodation.

 - Smoking is not permitted either inside or outside on the school premises.

-- The hirer shall be responsible for the clearing and removal of any rubbish, and for the cleaning of any equipment used.
+- The hirer shall be responsible for the clearing and removal of any rubbish - rubbish to be taken away and disposed of off site.

-- The hirer shall be responsible for cleaning the hall and/or kitchen after use to a reasonable standard.
+- The hirer shall be responsible for cleaning the hall and any equipment used and/or kitchen after use to a reasonable standard.

 - The hirer shall be responsible for the maintenance of good order and behaviour during the letting.
 No intoxicating liquor shall be sold, supplied or consumed on the premises without the previous consent of the Governors and the Licensing Authority.